Targeting cardiac fibrosis with next generation RNA therapeutics

 Research Findings

 In our prior work, ncRNA Meg3 was identified as the most promising target, expressed mainly by cardiac fibroblasts and by consistent transcriptional dysregulation in HF models.
-The critical role for Meg3 in cardiac fibrogenesis was validated both in vitro and in vivo.
-A lead compound targeting Meg3 showed promising efficacy in relevant models, human tissues, and excellent exploratory safety data.
+The critical role for Meg3 in cardiac fibrogenesis was validated both in vitro and in vivo, and a lead compound targeting Meg3 showed promising efficacy in relevant models, human tissues, and excellent exploratory safety data.

 Project Proposal

 We propose a development project for an antiMEG3 inhibitor to reach close to clinical readiness by completing non-clinical pharmacodynamic and safety studies.
-This work will be carried out by an experienced team headed by Prof. Thum, with a track record of discovering and licensing various ncRNA inhibitors programs, and creating a clinical stage spin-off company Cardior, reaching phase 2 development and Series B funding.
+This work will be carried out by an experienced team headed by Prof. Thum, with a track record of discovering and licensing various ncRNA inhibitors programs, and creating a clinical stage spin-off company Cardior, which has reached phase 2 development and Series B funding.

 Future Outlook